zhaoshenzhai/mathwiki/Notes/smith_normal_form.md

     \end{pmatrix}
 \end{equation}$$

 The first operation is an involution, and the inverses of the other two are obtained by the same operations by replacing the unit (resp. multiple) by its multiplicative (resp. additive) inverse.
-Thus, the *elementary matrices* corresponding to those operations are invertible, so we can multiply $A$ on the left and right by said matrices to reduce it down to a simpler form.
+With those matrices in hand, we are ready for the algorithms.

 <div class="space"></div>